 - advanced certificate in work and public policy

 The Van Arsdale Center also provides degree-completion opportunities for wage earners and union members in their chosen field, such as electrical construction, para-education and more.

 Onsite and Online Options

-You can plan undergraduate degrees in labor studies through our Van Arsdale Center for Labor Studies (325 Hudson Street, sixth floor, New York, NY), which includes one-to-one work with a faculty mentor and group study, or take advantage of flexible online learning through the Center for Distance Learning.
+You can plan undergraduate degrees in labor studies through the Harry Van Arsdale Jr. School of Labor Studies (325 Hudson Street, sixth floor, New York, NY), which includes one-to-one work with a faculty mentor and group study, or take advantage of flexible online learning through SUNY Empire Online.

-The Master of Arts in Labor and Policy Studies is designed for unionists, human resource professionals, arbitrators, educators, journalists, political activists, lawyers and those involved in government for private industry.
+The Master of Arts in Work and Labor Policy is designed for unionists, human resource professionals, arbitrators, educators, journalists, political activists, lawyers and those involved in government for private industry.
 The primary concentration for this program is on current problems and policies generated by changes in the global economy, technology, the workforce and the workplace.
-This degree is offered only through our School for Graduate Studies and requires a combination of online study, weekend residencies and one-to-one work with a faculty mentor.
+This degree requires a combination of online study, weekend residencies and one-to-one work with a faculty mentor.